jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Hi, I hope you're having a ~great~ nice day.
 I'm here to ~discuss~ talk about your...

 But when I had to discuss something I was unsure about—or didn't believe—I had to think while speaking.
 My stuttering became a lie detector, exposing every moment of hesitation.
-I couldn't maneuver fast enough—I was like a ship sailing through unfamiliar waters, constantly hitting buoys, reefs, and sandbanks.

-I couldn't prosper that way.
 Complete honesty is great in friendships but not so much at work or society at large.

 So I got a job at an insurance claim call center (I swear I thought it was a good idea).

 During insurance adjuster training, I was pleasantly surprised how simple the insurance rules were.
 The policy is a standard contract written by the government; private insurance companies just underwrite and administer it.
 Car crash fault rules are also just government regulations.
-It took only a few days to learn them.
+It took only a few days to learn all this.

 I was happy.
 I could learn and communicate this stuff with confidence.

 My first full claim was a crash at a gas station.
-My customer—called an insured by adjusters—was hit while parked.
+My customer—called an insured—was hit while parked.

 But maybe he was moving, which would make the claim 50/50 at fault.
 After some back-and-forth with the other insurance company, I confirmed my insured was parked and the other guy was moving.
 0/100 fault.